ja1umi/doujinshi/C94-6809sbc/README.md

 ## 1-1.
 Design materials

-You can download the latest version of design materials (schematic(s), PCB design data, Gerber files, Source codes and so on) at the following site:  https://github.com/ja1umi/MUTIF09 (coming soon)
+You can download the latest version of design materials (schematic(s), PCB design data, Gerber files, Source codes and so on) at the following site:  https://github.com/ja1umi/MUTIF09

 ## 2. Black Telephone Interface by using Raspberry Pi